ZHassanQ/PS4-Guide/README.md

 ## User

-This section is optional, if you want to know how to use your real `ACC_ID` so that every savedata is automatically signed for your account.
-Then follow this section.
+This section is optional, if you want to know how to use your real `ACC_ID` so that every savedata is automatically signed for your account, and etc. Then follow this section.

 ### PSN - Savedata

 ## XMB

-This section is optional, if you want to see how you can customize your XMB by, changing games icons, and/or the main theme, music of your PlayStation 4.
+This section is optional, if you want to see how you can customize your XMB by, changing games icons, and/or the main theme, music of your PlayStation 4 and more.

 ### Customize